MayaPosch/NymphCast/README.md

 # NymphCast #

 NymphCast is a software solution which turns your choice of Linux-capable hardware into an audio and video source for a television or powered speakers.
-It enables the streaming of audio and video over the network from a wide range of client devices, as well as the casting of streaming media URLs from client devices to a NymphCast server.
+It enables the streaming of audio and video over the network from a wide range of client devices, as well as the streaming of internet media to a NymphCast server, controlled by a client device.

-In addition it supports powerful apps (NymphCast apps) written in AngelScript to extend the functionality of NymphCast with a variety of online services.
+In addition, it supports powerful apps (NymphCast apps) written in AngelScript to extend the functionality of NymphCast with a variety of online services.

 ![NymphCast diagram](doc/nymphcast.png)

 ## Goals ##

-- [x] Server (receiver) should be usable on mainstream Linux-capable Single-Board Computer (SBC), including Raspberry Pi and derivatives.
+- [x] Server (receiver) works on mainstream Linux-capable Single-Board Computers (SBCs), tested on Raspberry Pi 2 (v1.1).

-- [x] Casting of local media to a NymphCast server.
+- [x] Streaming of local media to a NymphCast server.

-- [x] Casting of URLs, for streaming by the server without client interaction.
+- [x] Sending of URLs, for streaming by the server without client interaction.

-- [ ] Casting of commands, to control volume, open and control NymphCast apps.
+- [ ] Sending of commands, to control volume, open and control NymphCast apps.

 ## Quick Start ##